What hiring managers actually look for

 What to do if you have no professional experience

 Breaking into sales without direct experience is common.
-Many top performers started in customer service, retail, or even unrelated fields.
+Many top sellers started in stocking, food service, or unrelated fields.
 The key is framing transferable skills around metrics and results.

 Lead with transferable wins

-If you worked in retail, hospitality, or customer support, you likely have experience handling objections, upselling, and hitting targets.
-Frame those achievements with numbers: "Increased average transaction value by 20% through product recommendations."
+If you worked in food service, stocking, or support, you likely handled customer service, cash register operation, and busy shifts.
+Frame those with numbers: "Raised average transaction value 20% through product recommendations."

-Fundraising, freelance work, and even class projects with financial goals count.
-Anything that shows you understand the concept of a target and how to hit it is valuable.
+Fundraising, booth selling, and even school projects with money goals count.
+Anything that shows you understand a quota and how to hit it is valuable on a salesperson resume.

 Get a sales certification